 Unfortunately, not every couple that goes to counseling stays together—for countless reasons.
 If you’re thinking to yourself, “My therapist ruined my relationship,” you should reflect on what counseling was like.
 Do your best to be impartial.

 Your best bet is to seek out a second opinion.
-Even individual therapy with another counselor could help you recognize if your therapist played a role in damaging the relationship or is otherwise a poor fit for your counseling needs.
+Even individual therapy with another counselor can uncover whether your therapist is damaging the relationship or is a poor fit.
 (You might also find this useful: 6 Tips for Overcoming Anxiety That’s Hurting Your Relationships)

 Should You Feel Worse After Marriage Counseling?

 As with many aspects of counseling, it depends.
-It’s normal to sometimes feel worse after marriage counseling, especially in the early stages.
-It can even be a sign of progress.
+It’s normal to sometimes feel worse after marriage counseling, especially in the early stages, but that can be a sign of progress.
 The therapy process is difficult, especially for relationships.
-You’re often digging into and uncovering deeply emotional moments that can leave people feeling vulnerable and then facing them head-on.
+You’re often uncovering deeply emotional moments that can leave people feeling vulnerable and then facing them head-on.

 What if My Therapist Told Me to Leave?
 Should They Have?